cderickson/MTGO-Tracker/README.md

 </p>

 ## Getting Started
+### Import your data:
-Import your data by clicking **'File => Import MTGO GameLogs'** and navigating to the folder containing your GameLog and/or DraftLog files.
-MTGO saves these files in **"C:\Users\\[User]\AppData\Local\Apps\2.0"** and **"C:\Users\\[User]\Documents"** respectively.
+	- File => Import MTGO GameLogs
+	- Navigate to the folder containing your GameLog and/or DraftLog files.
+		- C:\Users\\[User]\AppData\Local\Apps\2.0
+		- C:\Users\\[User]\Documents

-Set the default Hero to your MTGO username by clicking **'Data => Set Default Hero'**.
+### Set the default Hero to your MTGO username:

+	- Data => Set Default Hero
 This will make an individualized dataset more readable.
 The statistics window will also become accessible from the left-panel, allowing you to view general statistics regarding your personal performance.

+### Complete Your Dataset
-Complete your dataset by using the **Data Cleaning** methods described below to fill in information for attributes such as Deck Archetype, Deck Name, Match Format, and more.
+Use the **Data Cleaning** methods described below to fill in information for attributes such as Deck Archetype, Deck Name, Match Format, and more.

-Continue importing data as you play more matches on MTGO!
+### Continue importing data as you play more matches on MTGO!
 ## Column Descriptions
 <details>
 <summary><b>Matches Table</b></summary>